lawrencedrums/lawrencedrums.github.io/README.md

  - Create a sorting visualizer webapp using JavaScript, HTML and CSS.
  - Learn and practise using the above-mentioned languages.
  - Solidify understanding of sorting algorithms of different efficiency.
- - Familiarise with version control via GitHub.
+ - Familiarise with version control using Git and GitHub.